MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 #### &#x1F539; vertex_number

-**Returns:** the number of vertices in the digraph
+**Returns:** the number of vertices in the digraph.

 #### &#x1F539; edge_number

-**Returns:** the number of edges in the digraph
+**Returns:** the number of edges in the digraph.

 The PathHomology.Digraph class contains the following functions:

 #### &#x1F539; add_vertex(vertex = [])

-Adds additional vertex or vertices to the digraph.
+Adds an additional vertex or vertices to the digraph.

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |